Social Work Frequently Asked Questions

 What is CSWE?

 The Council on Social Work Education (CSWE) is a national association that preserves and enhances the quality of social work education for practice that promotes the goals of individual and community well-being and social justice.
 CSWE pursues this mission through setting and maintaining policy and program standards, accrediting bachelor's and master's degree programs in social work, promoting research and faculty development, and advocating for social work education.
-For more information on CSWE visit www.cswe.org.
+For more information, visit the Council on Social Work Education (CSWE).

 Why should I attend a program accredited by CSWE?

 CSWE is recognized by the Council for Higher Education Accreditation as the sole accrediting body for social work education in the U.S. Social work education programs that are accredited by CSWE have met a series of rigorous standards designed by leading social work educators and practitioners to ensure that students are adequately prepared for professional practice.
 Membership in the National Association of Social Workers and the social work licensing laws in most states require graduation from a CSWE-accredited program.
 The profession of social work in the United States looks to the CSWE-accredited programs to produce social workers that have the knowledge and skills to be professional social workers.
 Your chances of being licensed or hired as a social worker are greatly enhanced by an accredited social work degree.